containernetworking/cni/README.md

 If these topics are of interest, please contact the team via the mailing list or IRC and find some like-minded people in the community to put a proposal together.

+## Where are the binaries?

+The plugins moved to a separate repo: https://github.com/containernetworking/plugins, and the releases there include binaries and checksums.

+Prior to release 0.7.0 the `cni` release also included a `cnitool` binary; as this is a developer tool we suggest you build it yourself.

 ## Contact

 For any questions about CNI, please reach out on the mailing list: